-- Completion of 60-semester units or 90 quarter that are eligible for transfer to the California State University. - The Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education Breadth Requirements. - A minimum of 18-semester units or 27 quarter units in a major or area of emphasis, as determined by the community college district. - · Obtainment of a minimum grade point average of 2.0.
+- Completion of 60-semester units or 90 quarter that are eligible for transfer to the California State University. - The Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education Breadth Requirements. - · A minimum of 18-semester units or 27 quarter units in a major or area of emphasis, as determined by the community college district. - Obtainment of a minimum grade point average of 2.0.

 Earn a grade of "C" or better in all courses required for the major or area of emphasis.
-Students who complete this program should be able to:
+Students who complete this program should be able

-- Demonstrate the ability to work as an ensemble member of a theatre company by meeting expectations, following safe production practices, and respecting the opinions, feelings, and values of others. - Identify similarities and differences among cultures, times, and environments expressed through dramatic texts, films, and live performances. - Analyze and evaluate dramatic texts and performances in terms of their technical skills, artistic objectives, and their historical and cultural significance - Effectively use language, communicate their ideas, and creatively express themselves through the application of theatrical skills. - Select appropriate acting techniques and apply technical skills, imagination, and script analysis toward the creation of a live or recorded performance. - Identify theatrical challenges, production needs, and potential problems; research, formulate, and construct creative solutions; and execute an achievable plan using appropriate tools, theories, and techniques.
+- 1. Demonstrate the ability to work as an ensemble member of a theatre company by meeting expectations, following safe production practices, and respecting the opinions, feelings, and - 2.
+Identify similarities and differences among cultures, times, and environments expressed through dramatic texts, films, and live performances. - 3.
+Analyze and evaluate dramatic texts and performances in terms of their technical skills, artistic objectives, and their historical and cultural significance - 4.
+Effectively use language, communicate their ideas, and creatively express themselves through the application of theatrical skills. - Select appropriate acting techniques and apply technical skills, imagination, and script analysis toward the creation of a live or recorded performance. - Identify theatrical challenges, production needs, and potential problems; research, formulate, and construct creative solutions; and execute an achievable plan using appropriate tools, theories, and techniques.

-REQUIRED COURSES (9 UNITS REQUIRED) UNITS
+REQUIRED COURSES (9 UNITS REQUIRED)

-Complete nine units from the following:

-THART 10 Introduction to Theatre 3

-THART 11A Introduction to Acting I

-THART 29R College Theatre OR

-THART 30 Technical Theatre in Production

-List A: Complete nine units from the following:

-THART 11B Introduction to Acting II 3
+Complete nine units from the following: THART 10 Introduction to Theatre.....

-THART 45A Stagecraft 1

-THART 45B Production and Technical Theatre I

-THART 45C Production and Technical Theatre II 3

-THART 30 Technical Theatre in Production OR (if not used above) 3

-THART 29R College Theatre (if not used above)

-TOTAL UNITS REQUIRED FOR DEGREE MAJOR 18
+THART 11A Introduction to Acting I 3 THART 29R College Theatre OR 1-3 THART 30 Technical Theatre in Production 3 List A: Cor nplete nine units from the following: THART 11B Introduction to Acting II 3 THART 45A Stagecraft 1 3 THART 45B Production and Technical Theatre I 3 THART 45C Production and Technical Theatre II 3 THART 30 Technical Theatre in Production OR (if not used above) 3 THART 29R College Theatre (if not used above) 1-3